electronstogo/air_quality_monitor/README.md

 # air_quality_monitor

-Distributed air monitoring application.
+Distributed version of an air quality monitoring system.
+Still in progress.

-This project is still in process.